 Extend OS drive by shrinking D

-Windows Server 2008 has Extend Volume feature in native Disk Management, which is able to extend OS volume and any data drives.
-However, the only way to use this feature is by deleting the right adjacent partition.
-You can’t extend OS partition by shrinking D or other drive.
-Because Unallocated space is produced on the right side after shrinking D, but to extend C drive, Unallocated space must be on the left side of D.
+Windows Server 2008 has Extend Volume feature in native Disk Management tool, which is able to extend OS volume and any NTFS data drives.
+However, it cannot extend os partition by shrinking D or other volumes.
+Because Unallocated space can only be made on the right of D after shrinking, but to extend C drive, Unallocated space must be on the left side of D.

 Steps to extend OS drive in Windows Server 2008 by shrinking D:

-Extend OS partition by shrinking nonadjacent drive
+Extend OS partition from nonadjacent drive

 Extend OS volume by cloning disk